tarantool/doc/doc/1.10/reference/reference_rock/expirationd.rst

-At this point, if the above explanation is worthwhile, it is clear that ``expirationd.lua`` starts a background routine (fiber) which iterates through all the tuples in a space, sleeps cooperatively so that other fibers can operate at the same time, and - whenever it finds a tuple that has expired
-- deletes it from this space.
+At this point, if the above explanation is worthwhile, it is clear that ``expirationd.lua`` starts a background routine (fiber) which iterates through all the tuples in a space, sleeps cooperatively so that other fibers can operate at the same time, and -- whenever it finds a tuple that has expired -- deletes it from this space.
 Now the "``expirationd_run_task()``" function can be used in a test which creates sample data, lets the daemon run for a while, and prints results.

-For those who like to see things run, here are the exact steps to get expirationd through the test.
+For those who like to see things run, here are the exact steps to get ``expirationd`` through the test.

 1. Get ``expirationd.lua``.
-There are standard ways - it is after all part of a `standard rock <https://luarocks.org/modules/rtsisyk/expirationd>`_  - but for this purpose just copy the contents of expirationd.lua_ to a directory on the Lua path (type ``print(package.path)`` to see the Lua path).
+There are standard ways -- it is after all part of a `standard rock <https://luarocks.org/modules/rtsisyk/expirationd>`_ -- but for this purpose just copy the contents of ``expirationd.lua`` to a directory on the Lua path (type ``print(package.path)`` to see the Lua path).
 2. Start the Tarantool server as described before.
 3. Execute these requests: